 Back to main

-Blog: 3 Reasons Your Association Should do Member Research
+Blog: 3 Reasons Your Association Should Do Membership Research

-3 Reasons Your Association Should do Member Research
+3 Reasons Your Association Should Do Membership Research

 Reason # 1.
 Understanding the needs of members — and staying relevant

-What’s more, you may have several different member categories or personas, each with its own needs.
+Moreover, you may have several different member categories or personas, each with its own needs.
 Many associations already segment their membership, whether by total revenue, specific niches within the industry, or other factors.
-It can be helpful to assess the needs of each of these membership sub-groups — again, not only their immediate needs, but also what they will need moving forward as their markets continue to recover.
+It can be helpful to assess the needs of each of these membership sub-groups — again, not only their immediate needs but also what they will need moving forward as their markets continue to recover.

 Reason # 2.
 Driving membership retention and growth

-One of the potential impacts of conducting member research is to update and clarify how you segment your membership.
-It’s very likely that the pandemic has shaken up your industry, and forced some of your members to rethink their marketing strategies and offerings — even their business models.
-At the very least, your research can help you validate whether your existing segmentation strategy still makes sense, or whether it needs an adjustment to reflect significant changes in the industry.
+One of the potential impacts of conducting membership research is to update and clarify how you segment your membership.
+It’s very likely that the pandemic shook up your industry and forced some of your members to rethink their marketing strategies and offerings — even their business models.
+At the very least, your research can help you validate whether your existing segmentation strategy still makes sense or whether it needs an adjustment to reflect significant changes in the industry.

 Reason # 3.
 Gaining strategic insights

-The third reason your association should be conducting member research is to develop strategic insights about your members’ industry.
-According to ASAE’s Decision to Join report, research is one of the key reasons companies join associations in the first place.
+The third reason your association should conduct membership research is to develop strategic insights about your members’ industry.
+According to ASAE’s Decision to Join report, research is one of the key reasons companies join associations in the first place

-To gain these insights, an association can conduct primary or secondary research that members can use to benchmark their organizations and develop sales forecasts — especially important as their businesses emerge from the pandemic.
-Research can also provide insight into where the industry is headed, including potential challenges and opportunities on the horizon, and innovative strategies and tactics that members can adapt or replicate in their own markets.
+To gain these insights, an association can conduct primary or secondary research that members can use to benchmark their organizations and develop sales forecasts.
+Research can also provide insight into where the industry is headed, including potential challenges and opportunities on the horizon and innovative strategies and tactics that members can adapt or replicate in their own markets.

 Research also can provide insight regarding executive compensation.
 Companies in every industry need objective data to help them understand where they fit in their industry in terms of compensation.
 By being more competitive for top talent, they’ll position themselves for continued growth and success.